kehantan/labbook/docs/assays/mtt.rst

 #.
 Aspirate 100 uL of cells and complete DMEM mixture from the cell reservoir with multichannel micropipette.
 Seed the mixture into 96 well plate.
 #.
 Incubate the seeded 96 well plate for 24 hrs.

-*Note: Technically, adding 35 uL to 3,500 uL would be 3,535 uL, but we would treat it as a negligible difference*
+*Note: Technically, 35 uL + 3,500 uL = 3,535 uL.
+If we want to be absolute accurate we should be doing 35 + 3,465 uL = 3,500 uL.
+But for convenience's sake, we would treat it as a negligible difference.*

 Section 2 - Treatment of cells